GLOBAL MARKETS-Investors rush to bonds on economy fears

 By Herbert Lash and Steven C. Johnson

-a weak U.S. jobs report aggravated fear of a global slump and
+weak U.S. jobs report aggravated fear of a global slump and sent

 The data, which showed U.S. job growth at its weakest in a